natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-16A%20ADF.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
 The F-16A ADF can be a powerful fighter with multiple playstyles, rushing straight into battle or hanging high and utilizing the [[AIM-7M Sparrow]]s.
 Players that plan to stay low and accelerate straight into action will be satisfied with the F-16's low-altitude performance and radar.
 Players that want to keep high and sling AIM-7Ms at targets will be more than pleased with the F-16's strong climb rate, range of the AIM-7M, and radar.
 A mixed countermeasure loadout (1 flare, 1 chaff) is recommended because it allows 30 countermeasure drops against radar or IR missiles.
-In order to be prepared for matches that may extend longer than usual, select the 20-minute fuel option in conjunction with the 300-gallon drop tank.
+To be prepared for matches that may extend longer than usual, select the 20-minute fuel option in conjunction with the 300-gallon drop tank.
 The F-16 consumes a lot of fuel on afterburner, so it's essential to use it wisely unless the max fuel amount is selected.

 The AIM-7Ms must be used wisely since only 2 Sparrows can be carried simultaneously.
 For long-range, high-altitude fights, seek out targets closing in fast.
 Do not fire at targets already about to notch or beginning to notch.
 AIM-7Ms are excellent for these types of engagements due to their range and manoeuvrability.
 As for low-altitude engagements, look for targets closing in fast and at around 500 metres altitude or above.
 Do not fire at targets that are flying very close to the ground because the radar will track underneath the intended target, and the missile will miss.
 As for [[AIM-9L Sidewinder]]s, players can be more generous with them since the ADF can carry up to 6 AIM-9Ls.
 If a player finds themselves above the fight, it will be effortless to fire off missiles at distracted enemies and score kills quickly.
 AIM-9Ls are very strong from the rear aspect and require hard defending from the opponent to evade successfully.

-The F-16 is very strong in a dogfight due to its excellent TWR and energy retention.
-Before entering a dogfight, however, it's critical to be at the correct speed.
-The F-16 has a very wide turning circle at high speeds, so make sure to stay around 800-850 km/h (497-528 mph) when entering a dogfight.
+The F-16 is very strong in a dogfight due to its excellent TWR and energy retention and is one of the best dogfighters in game.

 '''Countering the [[MiG-29]]'''